 Research with Human Subjects (IRB)

 Before you implement research that involves the use of human subjects, your project must be reviewed and approved by the Kent State Institutional Review Board (IRB).
 The IRB is responsible for ensuring that the research adequately protects the rights and welfare of study participants.
 The activities of the IRB are coordinated and administered by the Office of Research Compliance (ORC).
-Please review the IRB Policies before submission.
+Please complete CITI training and review the IRB Help page before submission.

 This mission is achieved by: